ga4gh/vrs/docs/source/impl-guide/index.rst

 Implementation Guide
 !!!!!!!!!!!!!!!!!!!!

-Implementations of the VR Specification will require the following
+This section discusses topics that implementations of the VR Specification must address.

-algorithms:
+* :ref:`data-proxy`: All implementations will require access to sequences and sequence accessions.
+The Data Proxy section provides guidance on the abstract functionality that is required in order to implement VR.
 * :ref:`normalization`: Expands Alleles to the maximal region of representational ambiguity.
 (Conventional left and right shuffling is insufficient for compliance with the specification.)